 The median salary of the command warehouse activities as a storage and distribution manager is also more than $90K.

 If you would prefer to have more interactions within the overall operations of an organization, consider becoming an operations manager.
 These managers direct and coordinate activities dealing with production, pricing, sales and distribution.
 The communication skills developed with an MS in Supply Chain Management help individuals excel in working across multiple departments and teams, resulting in a more efficient organization as a whole.
 Operations managers can also put their newly mastered data visualization skills to work in reviewing performance data and identifying areas needing cost reductions or process improvements.
 According to the Bureau of Labor Statistics, the median salary for an operations manager is more than $100K.

 Be a pioneer in the growing field of sales and operations planning

 A supply chain role in increasing demand is a sales and operations planning (S&OP) leader.
 S&OP leaders serve as the nexus for balancing supply and demand and effectively manage a firms’ assets and its customer requirements.
 An entire growing career path exists in sales and operations planning, from analyst through S&OP regional manager to worldwide director, with responsibilities including millions of dollars of assets monthly.
-Starting analysts are typically offered over $80K.
+Starting salaries for sales and operations planning analysts are typically over $80K.